kmdono02/Sex_Diffs/README.md

 # Sex Differences in Familal Likelihood ASD Symptoms

-All code, results, and de-identified data for "A data driven approach in an unbiased sample reveals equivalent sex ratio of autism spectrum disorder associated impairment in early childhood" by Burrows et al. (2022)
+All code, results, and de-identified data for "A data driven approach in an unbiased sample reveals equivalent sex ratio of autism spectrum disorder associated impairment in early childhood" by Burrows et al. (2022).

+Following people contributed to code in repository:

+- Kevin Donovan
+- Joshua Rutsohn
+- Isa Stallworthy

 # Contents